mattvenn/instrumented_adder/docs/log.md

+# Tue 24 May 12:29:46 CEST 2022

+* Adding the [.spiceinit](../spice/.spiceinit) file drops simulation time from 50 minutes down to 2:30.
+See this [ngspice note](http://ngspice.sourceforge.net/applic.html)

 # Mon 23 May 12:46:45 CEST 2022

 * adding uic (thanks Thomas) to .tran helps simulation run [see this pic](spice_pics/sim1.png)